tschf/bookmarks/README.md

 (Links that don't belong in my other repository's)

+## HTML5/CSS/JS

+* [chromestatus.com](https://www.chromestatus.com) - Feature support to show what is in active development

 ## Programming

 * https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/ - What you should know about unicode - programming, charset, character, unicode, encoding